Polarity Sampling: Quality and Diversity Control of Pre-Trained Generative Networks via Singular Values: Conclusions

 \section{Conclusions}

-We have demonstrated in this paper that the analytical form of a DGN's output space distribution provides a new mechanism to parameterize the DGN prior $p_{\vz}$ in terms of a single additional hyperparameter --- the polarity $\rho$--- and force the DGN samples to concentrate near the distribution modes or anti-modes (\cref{sec:method}).
-Our experiments with Polarity Sampling have demonstrated convincingly that the polarity $\rho$ provides a novel solution to control the quality and diversity of samples, improving upon the usual solution of latent space truncation (\cref{sec:pareto}).
-As a significant practical bonus, $\rho$ also improved a range of DGNs' FIDs to reach state-of-the-art performance.
-On the theoretical side, Polarity Sampling's guarantee that it samples from the modes of a DGN enabled us to explore some timely open questions, including the relation between distribution modes and training samples (\cref{sec:mode}), the impact of truncation on producing samples (not) near the distribution modes, and the effect of going from mode to anti-mode generation on the perceptual-path-length (\cref{sec:PPL}).
-We believe that Polarity Sampling will open the door to even more research directions and applications in the future.
+We have proposed a new parameterization of the DGN prior $p_{\vz}$ in terms of a single parameter -- the polarity $\rho$-- to force the DGN samples to be concentrated on the distribution modes or anti-modes (\cref{sec:method}).
+As a byproduct, for a range of DGNs, we improve the state-of-the-art FID performance.
+On the theoretical side, Polarity Sampling's guarantee that it samples from the modes of a DGN enabled us to explore some timely open questions, including the relation between distribution modes and training samples (\cref{sec:mode}), and the effect of going from mode to anti-mode generation on the perceptual path length (\cref{sec:PPL}).
+We show that Polarity sampling can also be performed on feature space distributions of classifiers appended with a generator, which can be possibly used for fair attribute generation, out-of-distribution synthetic data generation and much more.